 19. Thelma and Louise (1991)

-A superb film about a friendship between two women who have been harmed and treated poorly by men, one so traumatized she does not hesitate to shoot a man dead for harming her friend and insulting her verbally.
+This is a superb film about a friendship between two women who have been harmed and treated poorly by men, one so traumatized she does not hesitate to shoot a man dead for harming her friend and insulting her verbally.
 On the road they go, feeling alive, truly awake for the first time in their lives.
 Geena Davis and Susan Sarandon gave the finest performances of their careers as the two outlaws who have really done no wrong, and are a product of having wrongs done to them.
 Davis is very funny as a much put upon housewife, treated like an idiot by her moron of a husband, awakened on the road to the orgasm and quiet taking to robbing grocery stores.
 More thoughtful is Sarandon, aware of what the law will do to them if caught, which leads them to that final, heartbreaking but perfect ending, frozen in time forever free.
 One of the best films Ridley Scott has made.

 Read More: Best Movies of the 60s